MatMasIt/notesArchive/latest/Inglese/2022/gennaio/martedì_18/10_08_00/appunti.md

 5. Druggist and chemists are opium addicted

-The chaplain of the jail
+The chaplain of the jail said they used to sing and danced in obscene ways
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMTkxOTgxNzQsMTAyOTUyNjI4OF19
+eyJoaXN0b3J5IjpbMTA1OTA3NzI1MiwxMDI5NTI2Mjg4XX0=
 -->